 Major environmental challenges of the 21st century relate to the composition of our atmosphere.
 Exposure to pollutants such as particulate matter is associated with significant health impacts.
-Deposition of atmospheric reactive nitrogen causes a loss of biodiversity in ecosystems through eutrophication.
+Greenhouse gas emissions cause climate change and the deposition of reactive nitrogen causes a loss of biodiversity in ecosystems through eutrophication.

-In addition, emissions of long lived greenhouse gases and short lived climate forcers drive global and regional climate change.
-Besides common sources in energy production, agriculture and material and food consumption, the fate and impact of many pollutants are intertwined through processes in the atmosphere.
+The fate and impact of many pollutants are intertwined through processes in the atmosphere.
 The complex interactions call for an integrated approach to develop cost effective mitigation strategies.

 - Daellenbach, K. R., Uzu, G., Jiang, J., Cassagnes, L. E., Leni, Z., Vlachou, A., Schaap, M., … Prévôt, A. S. H. (2020).
 Sources of particulate-matter air pollution and its oxidative potential in Europe, Nature, 587 (7834), 414–419. https://doi.org/10.1038/s41586-020-2902-8